awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-limits.md

 ## Java Process Limit<a name="aes-java-process-limit"></a>

 Amazon ES limits Java processes to a heap size of 32 GiB\.
 Advanced users can specify the percentage of the heap used for field data\.
-For more information, see [Configuring Advanced Options](es-createupdatedomains.md#es-createdomain-configure-advanced-options) and [JVM OutOfMemoryError](aes-handling-errors.md#aes-handling-errors-jvm_out_of_memory_error)\.
+For more information, see [Advanced Options](es-createupdatedomains.md#es-createdomain-configure-advanced-options) and [JVM OutOfMemoryError](aes-handling-errors.md#aes-handling-errors-jvm_out_of_memory_error)\.

 ## Domain Policy Limit<a name="aes-domain-policy-limit"></a>